tinsever/google-font-installer/README.md

 ###### `family` `category` `version` `lastModified` [String]
 Inherits by Google Font API structure, respectively the font name, the font type (serif, sans-serif, etc), the version and the string rappresenting the last modification data.
 ###### `subsets` [Array]
+Inherits by google-webfonts-helper data structure, respectively the font name, the font type (serif, sans-serif, etc), the version and the string rappresenting the last modification data.
+###### `subsets` [Array]
-Inherits by Google Font API structure, a list of the available subsest for that font.
+Inherits by google-webfonts-helper data structure, a list of the available subsest for that font.
 ###### `variants` [Array]
-Inherits by Google Font API structure, a list of all available variants (weights) for that font.
+Inherits by google-webfonts-helper data structure, a list of all available variants (weights) for that font.
 ###### `files` [Object]
-Inherits by Google Font API structure, an object with key-value of variant and ttf remote file.
-###### `cssUrl` [String]
-Url of the css file containing the ready-to-use imports for the web about that specific font.
+Inherits by google-webfonts-helper dataing the ready-to-use imports for the web about that specific font.

 <a id="google-font-methods"></a>
 #### Public methods